-- Multitudes came to John to be baptized in water from the remission of sins (Mt 3:5-6, Mk 1:4, 16:1), but John prophesied One greater than he would baptize the nation with the Holy Spirit (Mt 3:11, Lk 3:16 – a New Covenant promise).
+- Multitudes came to John to be baptized in water for the remission of sins (Mt 3:5-6; Mk 1:4), but John prophesied of One greater than he that would baptize the nation with the Holy Spirit (Mt 3:11; Lk 3:16 – a New Covenant promise).

-We believe that the Holy Spirit places all believers into the Body of Christ at the moment of salvation by one spiritual baptism.
+The Holy Spirit places all believers into the Body of Christ at the moment of salvation by one spiritual baptism.
 Through this work of the Holy Spirit, we are identified with Christ in His death, burial and resurrection.
-The Bible also speaks of other baptisms, some are spiritual in nature and others were ritualistic and played a key part in God’s program with Israel.
+As stated earlier, the Bible also speaks of other baptisms, some are spiritual in nature and others were ritualistic and played a key part in God’s program with Israel.
 While those baptisms all had importance in the past, Scripture speaks of this divine baptism as the one and only baptism that is operative today.
-Therefore, we practice no other baptism.
-We emphasize this spiritual baptism as foundational to the unity of all believers (Rom.
-6:3-4; 1 Cor.
-1:17; 12:12-13; Gal.
-3:26-27; Eph.
-4:3-6; Col. 2:9-12; Heb.
-9:9-10).
+Therefore, Christians are to practice no other baptism.
+We must emphasize this spiritual baptism as foundational to the unity of all believers (Rom 6:3-4; 1 Cor 1:17; 12:12-13; Gal 3:26-27; Eph 4:3-6; Col 2:9-12).

 - The believing sinner is baptized (placed) into the Body of Christ by the Holy Spirit (1 Cor 12:13).